 Ministry of Finance (MOF)

-Food and beverage labelling requirements:
+Food and beverage labeling requirements:

 Consumer Affairs Agency (CAA)

-Organic food and beverage labelling requirements
+Organic food and beverage labeling requirements

-Ministry of Agriculture, Forestry and Fisheries (MAFF)
+Ministry of Agriculture, Forestry, and Fisheries (MAFF)

 Do you need to know Japan’s food import regulations applicable to your product?
 Let GourmetPro’s experts handle the hard work, so you can focus on the essential!

-GourmetPro’s consultants have the experience and knowledge of smoothly importing food to Japan, so you, the importer, don’t have to worry about all the details, regulations and hassles and can focus on your business.
+GourmetPro’s consultants have the experience and knowledge of smoothly importing food to Japan, so you, the importer, don’t have to worry about all the details, regulations, and hassles and can focus on your business.